pintub/apache-kafka/README.md

       each topic/partition read
   - [Consumer with :infinity: loop polling and graceful exit](./udemy-part2/kafka-basics/src/main/java/io/conduktor/demos/kafka/ConsumerDemoWithShutdown.java)
   - `Partition re-balancing` with multiple consumers of a CG[1 topic, 3 partitions]
+    - `When happens`
-    - Happens when partition added/removed or consumer added/removed of a CG
+      - when partition added/removed/considered DEAD(because of long-running process) or consumer added/removed of a CG
     - Steps
       - 1>Run one consumer , it's assigned all 3 partitions
       - 2>Start another instance of same consumer, partition balancing happens.
 Consumer1 log shows that consumer